egonw/bacting-paper/paper.md

 # Summary

-Bioclipse was orginally developed as an interactive user interface for research in the fields of biology and chemistry based on Eclipse [@bioclipse1].
+Bioclipse was originally developed as an interactive user interface for research in the fields of biology and chemistry based on Eclipse [@bioclipse1].
 It was later extended with scripting functionality and scripts could be written in JavaScript, Python, and Groovy [@bioclipse2].
 An innovative aspect of the second Bioclipse version was that Bioclipse plugins could inject